SuperOfficeDocs/superoffice-docs/user-guide/en/project/screen/activities-project.md

 ---
-uid: help-en-activities-project
+uid: help-en-project-screen-activities
-title: Activities Project
+title: Activities tab
-description: Activities Project
+description: The Activities tab in the Project screen
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: project
-so.topic: help
+so.topic: reference
 language: en
 ---